woodbri/family-tree-nodejs/README.md

 ```
 cp db/<dbname>/<dbname>.db test.db
 bin/load-gedcom < path/to/mygedcom.ged
+bin/build-graphdb
 mv test.db db/<dbname>/<dbname>.db
+mv graphdb.json db/<dbname>/<dbname>.json
 ```

 The first command copies your existing database with the photo tables in it.
 Then the next command drops the genealogy tables only leaving the photos in place and reloads the genealogy tables from the GEDCOM.
-Family the last command moves the updated test.db back into place and you should have both the new genealogy data and you existing photo tables.
+The last two command moves the updated test.db back into place and you should have both the new genealogy data and you existing photo tables and moves the new graph database in place.

 ### Integrating Photos with your Genealogy Data

 This code currently does not support GEDCOM 5.5 support for media links.
 This could be added in the future.
-For now there is a photo management system included if you turn it in ``db-config.js`` by setting ``hasPhotos: true``.
+For now there is a photo management system included if you turn it on in ``db-config.js`` by setting ``hasPhotos: true``.
 This enable a ``Photos`` link on the main menu bar.
-From here you users logged in with admin rights can upload photos, link them to individuals, view them and edit attributes associated with the photos.
+From here your users logged in with admin rights can upload photos, link them to individuals, view them and edit attributes associated with the photos.

 ### Configuring Databases in the Server